 Alba provided Scope with default data, segmented by quarterly vintage of origination, broadly aligned with the 180+ dpd default definition as used in the transaction.
 The default rate data was split into two sets and is generally granular.
 The first set represents the whole book comprising of non-Alba originated leases transferred to Alba and Alba originated leases and covers a period from 2004 to 2017; the second set represents only new originations by Alba from 2010 onwards.
-The recovery data was segmented into quarterly vintages and covers a period from 2009 to 2017, referring to all recoveries (i.e. both for leases with a finalised recovery process and for leases with an ongoing recovery process) during that period.
+The recovery data was segmented into quarterly vintages and covers a period from 2009 to 2017, referring to all recoveries (i.e. both for leases with a finalised recovery process) during that period.